Business credit market data reports organized on executive desk

 How Does LOC Usage Compare to Other Small Business Financing Products?

-The business line of credit is the dominant small business credit product by usage rate — but it coexists with term loans, business credit cards, and SBA programs in a market where most businesses use multiple products simultaneously.
-Understanding the comparative data helps owners position their financing mix strategically.
+The LOC is the dominant small business credit product by usage rate.
+It coexists with term loans, credit cards, and SBA programs.

-The LOC renewal rate — businesses that successfully renew their credit line at the end of a term — is approximately 74% for businesses with no covenant breaches and consistent payment history (Federal Reserve SBCS, 2025).
-This renewal rate drops to 61% for businesses that experienced even one late payment during the term.
+The LOC renewal rate is approximately 74%.
+This applies to businesses with no covenant breaches and consistent payment history (Federal Reserve SBCS, 2025).

 ProductUsage RateAvg AmountTypical APR